clarklindev/microservices-stephengrider-with-node-and-react/README.md

 ```

 4. create cluster ip service -> for event-bus AND for posts
-- the pods can technically communicate with each other BUT the ip address is variable so cant know this ahead-of-time...therefore we use `cluster ip service` to give us url
+- the pods can technically communicate with each other BUT the ip address is variable so cant know this ahead-of-time...therefore we use a `cluster ip service` to give us url

 ### 82. Adding clusterIP services
 - creating a cluster ip service for each pod/container (Posts and Event-bus)